Tampa Paternity Lawyer Ready to Help You

 In order for legal paternity to be established, either the mother or father of a child may initiate a paternity action.

-In Florida, this is done by filling a Petition to Establish Paternity.
+In Florida, this is done by filing a Petition to Establish Paternity.

 The establishment of paternity also obligates the biological father of the child to pay child support, assuming the child resides with his or her mother.
 A paternity action is the proper legal mechanism used by a mother seeking the father of her child to pay child support.